 Club Med Bali unveils new family programme

+You may want to think about booking a quick trip down to Club Med Bali.
 If ever there was a hassle-free holiday destination for families, it was Club Med.
 As every parent knows, with kids in tow, holidays take on a whole new dimension.
 A snack here, a drink there, another ice cream by the pool – it’s these daily add-ons that quickly spiral out of control.
 Not only that, small children don’t entertain themselves.

 And then you discover the bliss that is the all-inclusive holiday package.
 Back in the 1950s, the Club Med brand invented the holiday club concept, later adding the Mini Club and sealing its reputation as the best-in-the-business for family-friendly holiday packages.
 These days, it presides over nearly 70 resorts worldwide.

 The brand has now launched Amazing Family, a programme that offers families a chance to reconnect over a fun-filled weekly activity menu inspired by different categories, or ‘pillars’.
 The idea is to bring families together.